navarrastar/Steamworks-SDK/Readme.txt

 * Added ISteamUser::GetBadgeLevel and ISteamUser::GetPlayerSteamLevel functions

 Friends:
-* Games can now initiate Steam Friend requests, removals, request -accepts and request-ignores via ISteamFriends’ ActivateGameOverlayToUser API.
+* Games can now initiate Steam Friend requests, removals, request -accepts and request-ignores via ISteamFriendsï¿½ ActivateGameOverlayToUser API.
 This prompts the user for confirmation before action is taken.

 Mac:
 * Updated the OS X Content Prep tool and game wrapper for improved compatibility with OS X 10.8 (Mountain Lion).